NotsoanoNimus/nanofuzz/README.md

-# nanofuzz - Minimal, Expedient, """Smart""", & Efficient Fuzzing
+# nanofuzz - Minimal, Expedient, & Smart Fuzzing

 Nanofuzz is a simple C-based fuzzing tool designed for the sake of efficiency and ease-of-use for small- to medium-sized projects.
 It is optimized to create and return conforming content strings as quickly as possible, while still being random enough